+That's all for now!
 If you have any questions about community events, user guidelines, or any other community happenings, feel free to reach out to any member of the Community Engagement team.
 We're happy to help!

-We are excited to announce the ProjectManagement.com January book club!
+We are excited to announce the ProjectManagement.com February book club!
 The book club provides an opportunity to participate in webinars and discussions around selected books relevant to the overall practice of project management.
 The book club occurs in three parts:

-The first 25 PMI Members registered for the closing book club webinar will receive a complimentary copy of the book and will be notified via email.
+The first 25 PMI members registered for the closing book club webinar will receive a complimentary copy of the book and will be notified via email.
 Additional participants will have the opportunity to purchase a copy of the book at their own expense.

 About the book: